bargemohanesh/industrial-parts-finder-and-recommender/README.md

-AI-powered semantic search for industrial parts catalogs using RAG (Retrieval Augmented Generation).
+AI-powered semantic search and recommendation system for industrial parts catalogs using RAG (Retrieval Augmented Generation).